 And it is this algorithm’s role to interpret the pictures it receives.
 For example, the algorithm can interpret that there’s a pedestrian at the crosswalk.
 If it seems that the driver can’t see them (does not slow down), the algorithm can send them a direct message (visual or sonic) to pay attention.

-It’s one of the most popular and recognizable applications, but of course not the only one.
+It’s one of the most popular and recognizable computer vision applications in eCommerce, but of course not the only one.
 They can similarly scan what’s happening on each customer’s computer screen, or in front of a smartphone’s camera.
 Probably you already know where is this going.
 Yes, it’s a perfect solution for online shopping, and let us explain to you how and why.

 Read more about Computer Vision Applications.